“Photography is an art; though it is better than an art, it is a solar phenomenon where the artist collaborates with the sun.” – Alphonse de Lamartine

 What if you took an introductory course on photography from the comfort of your computer?

 No need to have high-tech equipment of high quality.
-As a general rule, a computer and a good internet connection are enough to take an online photo lesson.
+As a general rule, a computer and a good internet connection are enough to take photography courses online.

 In addition to being easy to organize, a distance photo course offers many benefits: